-No student will be permitted to leave the building before the close of school unless a written request from home is presented and approved by the administration.
+No student will be permitted to leave the building before the close of school unless a written request from a parent or guardian is presented in advance and approved by the administration.

 Students who are sent home due to illness during the school day are not permitted to return to school for the remainder of the school day, as well as afternoon or evening activities and sports.